Climate Change Response

 ・Promote recycling of industrial waste

-Products and Services Develop and expand low-carbon products/services
+Products and Services Development and expansion of low-carbon products/services

 Medium Low ・Develop environmentally friendly products (low carbon emissions during manufacturing and use)